james-txt/yaleswecas/Documentation.md

 - `request` is used to handle incoming requests
 - `CORS` is used to handle Cross-Origin Resource Sharing
 - `requests` is used to make HTTP requests to the PubMed API
+- `pytest` is used for testing the application

 3. **Defining a helper function**: `get_data_from_api` function is defined to make a GET request to a given URL and return the JSON response.
 The use of a helper function to interact with the API keeps the code DRY (Don't Repeat Yourself) and improves readability.